 CAUTION!
 Do not try to force the saw head beyond its upper and lower travel limits.
-Damage to the up/down system may result.
+Failure to do so may result in up/down damage.

 CAUTION!
-Be sure to stop the blade when returning the carriage.
+Be sure to stop the blade when returning the saw head.
 This will not only prevent the blade from being pulled off and ruined by a wood sliver, but also will increase the life of the blade.